deltaZenith/DAPU/README.md

 Upon running the script, a directory containing DAPU's logs will be created in /var/log/dapu/ .
 To check the logs, run:
 ``cat /var/log/dapu/dapu.log``
-This will return the file's content which represent every command that has been run.
+This will return the file's content which includes every command that has been run.

 ## To do list
 Add zypper supported